mike4330/stellardefense/DEPLOYMENT.md

 1. **Enable GitHub Pages in your repository:**
    - Go to repository Settings > Pages
    - Source: "GitHub Actions"
-   - The game will be automatically deployed on every push to main branch
+   - The game will be automatically deployed on every push to master branch

 2. **Access your deployed game:**
    - URL: `https://mike4330.github.io/stellardefense/`